 Michelin Restaurant Walter Bauer.
 Quite spectacularly, the selection of wines dwarfed the menu by far.
 It was full of specialties and rarer wines.
 Clearly, Walter Bauer, a wine connoisseur and gifted oenologist, provided excellent advice on the best wines to choose with our dinner.

 In general, the restaurant team managed to hold back their Viennese charm and extra levels of customer engagement.
 Everyone was keen to do their homework, servicing guests and dishing up food and drink.
 In fact, they did get it all done.

 My conclusion: Bottom line, Michelin restaurant Walter Bauer is a good choice for no-frills gourmets who prefer straight-line, honest classic dishes and who are not up for surprises on their plates, whether good or bad.

 In fact, the same motto ‘It Is What It Is’ goes for the interiors.
 Whereas they reprsent pretty cosy Viennese style they don’t distinguish between traditional and dated.
 Likewise, but very comfortingly, the restaurant bill does not stand out, even though we did enjoy excellent wine.

 Price: (3 courses) approximately EUR 80 (excluding drinks)

-Location: Sonnenfelsgasse 17, A-1030 Vienna (use map of Vienna to locate address
+Location: Sonnenfelsgasse 17, A-1030 Vienna (use map of Vienna to locate address)

-back to Michelin Star Restaurants Vienna
+find out about other Michelin Star Restaurants Vienna